Probing for Knowledge Attribution in Large Language Models: Related Work

 \paragraph{Attribution and Knowledge Conflicts.} Once parametric and contextual knowledge are distinguished, a central challenge is detecting their usage.
 Knowledge conflicts arise when parametric beliefs contradict retrieved or provided context, a situation common in retrieval-augmented settings \citep{petroni2020how, li-etal-2023-large}.
 Attribution methods aim to trace generated content back to its source.
-Retrieval-based approaches such as RAG \citep{Lewis2020RetrievalAugmentedGF, AtlasRAG} expose evidence to the model but cannot guarantee that it is used, and models frequently hallucinate citations even when retrieval is correct \citep{zuccon2023chatgpthallucinatesattributinganswers}.
+Retrieval-augmented generation approaches \citep{Lewis2020RetrievalAugmentedGF, AtlasRAG} expose evidence to the model, but cannot guarantee its use, and models frequently hallucinate citations even when retrieval is correct \citep{zuccon2023chatgpthallucinatesattributinganswers}.
 Model-based attribution methods target contributive attribution, either through architectural modifications that encode source identifiers \citep{khalifa2024sourceawaretrainingenablesknowledge} or probing approaches that infer whether outputs derive from memory or context via knowledge conflicts \citep{tighidet2024probinglanguagemodelsknowledge}.
 However, the former requires substantial architectural changes, while the latter relies on adversarial prompts that conflate provenance with knowledge resolution.

-Recent mechanistic work has begun to clarify how such conflicts are processed internally. \citet{zhao2025understanding} trace entity-level knowledge flows through attention heads, MLP updates, and residual streams, showing that parametric and contextual knowledge are routed through largely distinct attention circuits and coexist as superposed signals rather than competing via direct suppression.
-Conflicts are resolved through differential accumulation of signal strength across layers, not by erasing one source.
-This perspective provides a mechanistic foundation for attribution: if both knowledge sources persist internally, their relative contribution should be detectable from model activations.
+Recent mechanistic work has begun to clarify how conflicting knowledge signals are processed. \citet{zhao2025understanding} trace entity-level knowledge flows through the model, showing that parametric and contextual knowledge are routed through largely distinct attention circuits and coexist as superposed signals rather than competing via direct suppression.
+Their entity-conditioned probes analyse how competing signals evolve across a forward pass, making their setup better suited to study conflict resolution dynamics rather than genuine source detection in the absence of conflict.
+Nonetheless, this perspective provides a mechanistic foundation for attribution: because both knowledge sources are routed through largely distinct circuits and persist as superposed signals, their relative contribution might remain detectable even without an explicit conflict.